QP/C 8.1.3

 [ISO 26262-6:2018] ISO 26262-6:2018(en) Road vehicles - Functional safety - Part 6: Product development at the software level.
 International Standardization Organization.

-[DOC_SRS_QP] Software Safety Requirements
+[DOC_SSRS_QP] Software Safety Requirements Specification

 [DOC_SAS_QP] Software Architecture Specification